MillzyG/QuestTweakaroo/README.md

 # Tweakaroo

-##### Tweakaroo is a "compilation" of tweaks and changes to make small improvements to the game
+##### Tweakaroo is a "compilation" of tweaks and changes to make minor changes to the game

 Note: **All Features are Togglable**